 One downside of living in Altamont - Beersheba Springs, however, is that residents on average have to contend with a long commute, spending on average 31.49 minutes every day commuting to work.

-The rate of college-level education in Altamont - Beersheba Springs is quite a bit lower than the national average among all cities of 21.84%: just 12.10% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Altamont - Beersheba Springs with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.10% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Altamont - Beersheba Springs in 2022 was $28,734, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,936 for a family of four.
 However, Altamont - Beersheba Springs contains both very wealthy and poor people as well.